 You can personalise your learning to your own situation eg mental health, social care, infection control, acute care and community health.
 International students are particularly welcome as they offer a varied and different perspective to the context in which the learning occurs.

-You can exit with PgDip or PgCert Person-Centred Practice (Public Health and Wellbeing).
+You can exit after stage 1 with PgCert Person-Centred Practice (Public Health and Wellbeing).

 You will normally be graduates with evidence of relevant recent academic study.
 Interview.